eaott/gravity/README.md

 gravity
 =======

-Find bounds on gravity for watermelon drop from RLM
+Find bounds on gravity for watermelon drop from RLM.